cartheur-cybie/himage/README.md

 # himage

-Source code to HIMAGE.
-The code is arranged like the original binary image.
+Image-creator for new images that resembles ordering of the original.
 When built using `check.bat` it should produce the exact same binary as the original binary from SilverLit.
 Requires the `ASW` assembler to build.
 This is provided in the `BIN` subdirectory.

 * See `make.bat` for build operation.
 * See `check.bat` for base comparison.